- AHG Suggested Education Guidelines

 The mission of the American Herbalists Guild supports herbal education and practice.
 We envision a world where everyone has access to herbal medicine and skilled, competent herbal practitioners are an integral part of every community.

 We have launched the new online application for Registered Herbalist membership!
 To access the application please read thourgh all the links above.
-To read more about the application process and access the new application go HERE.
+To read more about the application process, view the instructional video and access the new application go HERE.

 Questions?
 Feel free to contact Admissions Coordinator.

 We offer Registered Herbalist Membership as a way for herbalists to demonstrate a core level of knowledge and experience in herbal practice that establishes a meaningful standard of competency for themselves, their communities, and other health professionals and institutions.